 Each year, utilities are faced with new challenges.
-As we head into 2018, there is no shortage of problems that will take a toll on the sustainability efforts of our utilities.
-Here are six trends that utilities need to watch out for in 2018:
+There are no shortage of problems that will take a toll on the sustainability efforts of our utilities.
+Here are six trends that utilities need to watch out for:

 - Climate change

 Let’s take a look at how utilities will be impacted by these growing trends.

 2017 was a year of hot debate when it comes to climate change.
 However, a report was recently released by the Trump administration which points the finger at humans for the disastrous effects caused by climate change.
 According to the same report, we are experiencing extreme events as the result of climate change.
 These events include:

 Our utilities will experience more strains as we see these extreme events take place.
 There will be increased demands on our water utilities to develop sustainable practices for times of heavy drought and flooding.
 In addition, utilities will need to prepare for service in these conditions.